ibm-cloud-docs/containers/cs_users.md

 ## Understanding access policies and roles
 {: #access_policies}

 Access policies determine the level of access that users in your {{site.data.keyword.cloud_notm}} account have to resources across the {{site.data.keyword.cloud_notm}} platform.
-A policy assigns a user one or more roles that define the scope of access to a single service or to a set of services and resources organized together in a resource group.
+A policy assigns a user one or more roles that define the scope of access to a single service or to a set of services and resources that are organized together in a resource group.
 Each service in {{site.data.keyword.cloud_notm}} might require its own set of access policies.
 {: shortdesc}

 As you develop your plan to manage user access, consider the following general steps: